 Michigan’s economic and political struggles, which began midway through the 20th century, have been well documented.
 The free-market industry that propelled Michigan to a nationwide leader in manufacturing and industry, as well as cultural and intellectual achievements, was co-opted by the left and consequently plundered, leaving a path of destruction similar to that of a tornado.

 The Sixth Congressional District’s experience mirrors the state of Michigan as a whole.
 The once thriving region of the state is now engaged in a battle between the free-market spirit that propelled the state’s early achievements and the progressives’ preference for overregulation and high taxation.
-Representative Fred Upton is the congressman from this district and while there are worse examples of political leaders in Michigan, Conservative First has chosen Upton for its 2016 Target List because he represents the stagnation of the the area that needs new leadership for success.
+Representative Fred Upton is the congressman from this district and while there are worse examples of political leaders in Michigan, Conservative First has chosen Upton once again for its 2018 Target List because he represents the stagnation of the the area that needs new leadership for success.

 Rep. Upton has been in the Congress for far too long.
 He was first elected to Congress in 1986, and as with most on our Target List, he has outlasted his usefulness and become part of the problem.
 His most notable failures include: voting to reauthorize the Export-Import Bank, voting “yea” on the two-year budget deal that raised spending caps by $80 billion and suspended the debt limit for two years; voted to increase the federal deficit by hundreds of billions of dollars ($1.1 trillion dollar spending bill, December 2015); supporting federal bailouts, voting in favor of McCain/Feingold, and other measures which expand the federal government’s scope of control.